 Figure 1-38.
 The important ones are marked with .
-The ones marked with \checkmark are hibernating.
+The ones marked with ψ are hibernating.
 The one marked with \dagger gave up.

-Classification of Wireless Networks
+Categories of Wireless Networks

-- Base Station :: all communication through an Access Point (AP) {note hub topology}.
-Other nodes can be fixed or mobile. - Infrastructure Wireless :: AP is connected to the wired Internet. - Ad Hoc Wireless: wireless nodes communicate directly with one another. - MANETs (Mobile Ad Hoc Networks) :: ad hoc nodes are mobile.
+- Base Station :: all communication through an access point {note hub topology}.
+Other nodes can be fixed or mobile. - Infrastructure Wireless :: base station network is connected to the wired Internet. - Ad hoc Wireless :: wireless nodes communicate directly with one another. - MANETs (Mobile Ad Hoc Networks) :: ad hoc nodes are mobile.